Top SQL Interview Examples for Experienced Developer

 4. How do you use the MERGE statement for upsert operations?

-The MERGE statement combines INSERT and UPDATE logic for efficient data manipulation.
+The MERGE statement combines INSERT and UPDATE logic, allowing you to synchronize two tables efficiently.

 MERGE INTO employees e